 Therefore, the uQualio® platform, in a DML context, very effectively serves both the 70 percent (self-directed learning) and the 20 percent (interaction and collaboration) aspects of the 70:20:10 model.
 It acts as a bridge between the ’70’ and ‘20’ by enabling individual learners to get their ‘JiTTaPoN’ fulfilled, while also facilitating the management, embedding, reinforcement, and sharing of the curated knowledge with other relevant parties.

-In summary, uQualio® is a cloud-based video eLearning solution with attributes that include:
+In summary, uQualio® is a cloud-based video how eLearning creation authoring software solution with attributes that include:

 © Copyright 2020, BizGearbox and iBI Networks Ltd. All Rights Reserved.